mesfind/mesfind.github.io/about/index.md

 I am currently working as a Research Software Engineer (RSE), as such, I work with many researchers, data scientists, and machine learners.
 I'm also passionate user and advocate of open source and  open science.

-One of the projects I am the most excited as a founder of a [R-Ladies](https://www.meetup.com/rladies-addis-ababa/members/) chapter for the Addis Ababa nad other town of the Ethiopia/
+One of the projects I am the most excited as a founder of a [R-Ladies](https://www.meetup.com/rladies-addis-ababa/members/) chapter for the Addis Ababa nad other town of the Ethiopia.

-When I'm not at a computer, I enjoy traveling, learning foreign languages, swing dancing and listening to live music.
+When I'm not at a computer, I enjoy traveling,swing dancing and listening to live music.